 Now, note that

-where the last inequality is simply due to $\psi \le 1$.
-Hence, $-\overline{[{\mathbf{g}}^{(\tau)}]_i} \ge 0$ and we can use Cantelli's inequality~\cite{BoucheronLugosiMassart2013} to obtain a tight one-sided tail bound:
+where the last inequality is simply due to $\psi < 1$.
+Hence, $-\mathbb{E}\{X\} > 0$ and we can use Cantelli's inequality~\cite{BoucheronLugosiMassart2013} to obtain a tight one-sided tail bound:

-Therefore, we have obtained $P_e < 1/2$ when $\psi \le 1$ (the same analysis holds when $[\nabla \mathcal{F}]_i$ is positive).
+Therefore, we have obtained $P_e < 1/2$ when $\psi < 1$ (the same analysis holds when $[\nabla \mathcal{F}]_i$ is positive).
 As we shall see, this result is crucial for the final step of the argument.

 We now draw an analogy to our problem by considering a fundamental channel coding scenario.
 Suppose a single information bit (0 or 1) is repeatedly transmitted over a noisy channel.
 In this setting, the maximum a posteriori (MAP) detector, optimal for minimizing the probability of detection error \cite{kay_estimation}, reduces to a simple majority-vote rule applied to the received samples as the following illustrates.
 Let $b$ be the bit sent, repeated $M$ times.
-The channel flips each bit with probability $P_e$, independently (owing to the IID assumption across the device cluster).
+Under the conditional independence assumption on the device-level sign errors, the channel flips each bit independently with probability $P_e$.
 Let $r$ be what we receive, and let $n$ be the number of $1$'s in $r$.

 \begin{itemize} \item If $b = 0$ was sent, the number of errors equals $n$:

 \item If $b = 1$ was sent, the number of errors equals $M-n$:

 \end{itemize} With an equiprobable prior on $b$, the MAP detector chooses the $b$ with larger likelihood: